PFAWL Board of Directors 2022 - 2023

 Victoria Bell

-Victoria Bell is the CLE Director of the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Victoria Bell is the Programming Director of the Pinellas County Chapter of the Florida Association for Women Lawyers.

 Ms. Bell helps businesses buy and sell real estate, and resolve contractual disputes through at RVC Realty, Inc. in Tampa, Florida.
 Victoria grew up in Florida and graduated from Stetson University in Deland, FL with her bachelors degrees in Political Science and Religious Studies.